-There’s a lot that can be said about management, but in any case, it’s definitely about creating organizational structures that feed the right information on the manager’s desk so that he/she can make the right decisions to keep the organization on track.
+There’s a lot that can be said about management, but in any case, it’s definitely about creating flows that feed the right information to the right people so that the right decisions can be made to keep the flow on track.

-During our years we’ve worked with many different kinds of people, and we’ve been observing what information they deal with.
-Gradually, we’ve started seeing a pattern:
+During my years I’ve worked with many different kinds of people, and I’ve been observing what information they deal with.
+Gradually, I’ve started seeing a pattern:

 There are four kinds of information in the world: